Your car in Switzerland: basic facts

-You can own a car, lease a car, subscribe to a car (especially interesting for international newcomers), rent a car (long or short term) or share it - so many options to choose from!
+You can own a car, lease a car, subscribe to a car, rent one (long or short term) or share it - so many options to choose from!

 Swiss motorway vignette is mandatory when driving on motorways.
 It costs CHF 40 per year.

 It is mandatory to exchange your foreign driver’s license into a Swiss driver’s license after one year of residing in Switzerland.